-In the File menu, choose "Save As".
-You will see a dialog box similar to the one below.
+In the File menu, choose "Save As."
+You will see a dialog box similar to the one shown here.
 Save the image as a tiff file, which is the most complete form of the image.
-If you wanted to post the image on a web site, save as a jpeg file (.jpg).
-Save the image You can move it another to your desktop folder for now.
+Do not use punctuation marks, underscores, or spaces in your file names.
+If you wanted to post the image on a web site or use in a PowerPoint presentation, save as a jpeg file (.jpg).
+Save the image to your lab's community folder directly so your lab mates who will measure the flagella can access the files.
+You can move it another folder later, if you want.